-I am a PhD Candidate at the University of Pennsylvania in Political Science, specializing in International Relations with a secondary concentration in American Politics.
-In 2023-2024, I will be Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance in the Princeton School of Public and International Affairs.
+I am a Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance in the Princeton School of Public and International Affairs.
 Beginning in Fall 2024, I will be an Assistant Professor of International Relations at Lehigh University.
+I received my PhD in Political Science in 2023 from the University of Pennsylvania.

 My research is published in the Journal of Politics and International Studies Quarterly.
 I have received generous research support from the Kleinman Center for Energy Policy, the Social and Behavioral Science Initiative, and the Social and Cultural Evolution Working Group, among others.
 You can also find my commentary in the Washington Post.

 Before entering academia, I worked in the private sector as a market research consultant, taught English in Malaysia as a Fulbright ETA, and obtained a Master’s Degree in Political Science from Columbia University, as well as a Bachelor’s Degree in Political Science and Philosophy from Rutgers University.
 I enjoy baking, podcasts, and baseball, and am training for my first marathon.

 Please see the following links for more information about my research in progress, CV, publications, policy commentary & reports, teaching, and contact information.